tir38/til/README.md

 * **6/17/2016** Travis will not supply secret env vars for builds coming from pull requests from upstream forks.
 This means that if other people create a pull request against your repository, they can't see your secret env vars. [read more](https://docs.travis-ci.com/user/pull-requests#Security-Restrictions-when-testing-Pull-Requests)

-* **6/9/2016** In Android Studio when refactoring code out into new method, it will detect other occurances of that code and replace with new method call.
+* **6/9/2016** In Android Studio when refactoring code out into new method, it will detect other occurrences of that code and replace with new method call.

 * **5/19/2016** Rx's Obervable.subscribe() has overload for multiple functions.
-This means that you don't have to pass in an Observer which imlement's three methods (onNext, onError, and onComplete).
+This means that you don't have to pass in an Observer which implements three methods (onNext, onError, and onComplete).
 By passing in a three-method object, you can't lambda-ify.
 However with the overloaded subscribe() method, it takes in single-method objects (i.e. function objects) as parameters. [link](http://reactivex.io/RxJava/javadoc/rx/Observable.html#subscribe(rx.functions.Action1,%20rx.functions.Action1,%20rx.functions.Action0%29).
 This means you can lambda-ify.

 * **5/16/2016** `TextUtils.join` for creating character-delimited strings; [link](https://developer.android.com/reference/android/text/TextUtils.html#join(java.lang.CharSequence, java.lang.Object[]))